Fried Oyster Mushrooms

 Fried Oyster Mushrooms in black pan

-Once your first group of oyster mushrooms have been breaded, use a pair of tongs to carefully transfer each of them to the hot oil.
-Be sure to give them plenty of space so that the pan is not over-crowded.
 Allow the fried oyster mushrooms to cook on each side for 2-3 minutes or until crispy and golden brown.
 A good way to tell if they’re crispy or not is to simply touch them with your tongs.
 By doing this you’ll be able to tell if the breading has hardened.

-Once the fried oyster mushrooms have finished cooking, transfer them to a cooling rack or a plate lined with paper towels to absorb the oil.
+Once the pan fried oyster mushrooms have finished cooking, transfer them to a cooling rack or a plate lined with paper towels to absorb the oil.
 Serve these fried little bits of heaven with your favorite dipping sauce and enjoy!

 Fried Oyster Mushrooms with dipping sauce

 • Avoid wet, rubbery mushrooms by DRYING them beforehand!
 Be sure to wash and pat the oyster mushrooms dry with a clean dish towel or paper towel before breading.
 Or better yet, wash them the day before and allow them to dry overnight.
+The only reason you’d want to soak your oyster mushrooms before cooking is to wash them.
+I like cleaning oyster mushrooms by filling a clean sink with water and a few splashes of apple cider vinegar.
+It’s important to pat them dry before you begin cooking.
+This will keep the mushrooms from being slimy on the inside after frying.

 • Avoid dipping the mushrooms in the wet batter first.
 Start with the dry batter, move to the wet, and finish by dipping them in the dry batter once again as directed in the recipe card below.